dgraph-io/dgraph/wiki/content/deploy/index.md

 ```sh
 "arn:aws:sns:ap-south-1:313054824302:ops"
 ```
 Be sure to make a note of the topic ARN.
-This would be used to configure the Cloudwatch alarm's action parameter.
+This would be used to configure the CloudWatch alarm's action parameter.

 Run the following command to subscribe your email to the SNS topic:
 ```sh